We believe that performing experience is a vital part of a dancer’s education. The Studio offers the opportunity to perform on two different levels:

 Creative students: please arrive wearing class attire (pink leotard, tights, and shoes) with hair up and out of their face.
 If it is possible, hair should be in a bun.
 They will receive their costumes backstage, which they may keep.

 Students in Intro Ballet and up: please arrive wearing a black sleeveless leotard with pink tights and slippers, and hair in a neat bun.
-The following levels may keep their costumes: Intro Ballet, Level A, and Level B. The following levels must return their costumes after the recital: Level C, Level D, Level E, all conservatory levels.
+The following levels may keep their costumes: Intro Ballet, Level A, and Level B. The following levels must return their costumes after the recital: Level C, Intermediate, Conservatory, Advanced, Pre-Professional.

 Male dancers: please arrive in black tights and a white t-shirt.